Flawless Physio Logo

 How Do You Tear A Quadricep Muscle?

-A muscle tear to the quadriceps is most frequently caused by a sudden contraction and stretch of the muscle.
-This sudden stretch makes the muscle more vulnerable and the contraction provides the power to create the injury.
+This sudden stretch makes the muscle more vulnerable, and the contraction provides the power to create the injury.

 Quadriceps Tear Symptoms